View Available Dogs

 About Boykins Spaniel Rescue

-Boykin Spaniel Rescue, Inc. (BSR, Inc.) is an organization dedicated to rehoming unwanted or neglected purebred Boykin Spaniels.
+Boykin Spaniel Rescue, Inc. (BSR, Inc.) is an organization dedicated to the rescue, rehabilitation and rehoming of unwanted or neglected purebred Boykin Spaniels.
 Each Boykin placed by BSR receives veterinary care and a temperament evaluation prior to placement in an adoptive home as well as being spayed or neutered.
 Based primarily in the southeastern USA, BSR, Inc. is growing into a national network of volunteers who regularly contact their area shelters and veterinarian offices for Boykins who need help.
 As of November 13, 2000, BSR, Inc. became officially incorporated and has received 501(c)3 status as a tax-exempt entity.
 BSR, Inc. operates solely on volunteer labor and from adoption fees and generous donations from those concerned for our Little Brown Dogs.

 History of Boykins Spaniel Rescue